albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 zoom around in the map.

 Double-click on the destination airport to zoom to the airport diagram, for example.
-When done click the back button |Back| until you are back at your aircraft.
+Leave *Little Navmap* alone and the map will jump back to the aircraft and next flight plan waypoint after the timeout.

 .. |Reset all for a new Flight| image:: ../images/icon_reload.png
 .. |New Aircraft Performance ...| image:: ../images/icon_aircraftperfnew.png